Best Debt Consolidation Loans in 2018

 Best for Good Credit (680 to 719): LendingClub

 What we like about LendingClub is that the company is available in almost every state—with the exception of Iowa—and offers a wide range of rates and terms.
 You may be able to pay off your creditors directly when you get a loan through LendingClub.
 For borrowers who are otherwise tempted to use the loan funds for other purposes, this may be helpful.
 To qualify, applicants should have a relatively low debt-to-income ratio—under 31%—in addition to a good credit score.
-While the minimum credit score needed to qualify at LendingClub is 600, the average borrower has a credit score of 700.
+While borrowers will need a credit score of 600 or higher to qualify with LendingClub, the average borrower has a credit score of 700.
 Borrowers also typically have several years of credit history and relatively high annual income—$70,000 or more.

-Drawbacks: Because LendingClub is a marketplace lender partner, you’ll need to wait while investors fund your loan offer.
+Drawbacks: Because LendingClub operates through a marketplace, you’ll need to wait while investors fund your loan offer.
 On average, this is 6 days or sooner so this company is not ideal for borrowers who need funds quickly.
 For borrowers looking for quick funding, we recommend Discover Personal Loans or Marcus, both of which can provide funds within a few days and have similar rates, terms, and credit criteria as LendingClub.

 Best for Fair Credit (650 to 679): Payoff